Reliable conformal novelty detection at the decision boundary: Interpretation under monotonicity

 \section{Interpretation under monotonicity}

 Returning to a basic principle in statistical hypothesis testing, individual rejections should be justifiable based on the strength of evidence observed for each hypothesis.
-Multiple testing procedures that summarize the type 1 error of their discovery set in an average-case sense are susceptible to free-riders (Section \ref{sec:intro}) so they do not necessarily follow this principle and can violate it severely when the signal strength is large.
+Multiple testing procedures that summarize the type I error of their discovery set in an average-case sense are susceptible to free-riders (Section \ref{sec:intro}) so they do not necessarily follow this principle and can violate it severely when the signal strength is large.
 Despite this limitation, FDR procedures are shown to have precise finite-sample guarantees at the aggregate level.
-In this section, we show that under Assumption \ref{ass-scoredensity}, this property is maintained in the conformal setting.
+In this section, we show that under Assumption \ref{ass-scoredensity}, this property holds also for the conformal support line procedures.
 In particular, individual rejections of the SLC procedure (and of the other variants) are justified throughout the aggregate.